 Unlike Agra, Ellora, and Konark, you can't fly to Hampi, which remains a jangling six-hour drive from Hyderabad or Bangalore.
 Even so, it's become a popular place, boosted in 1986 when it landed on UNESCO's World Heritage List.
-(It did so as Hampi, not Vijayanagar.
-An interesting choice, preferring the name of an on-site village to the name of the imperial capital based here five centuries ago.
+It did so as Hampi, not Vijayanagar.
+An interesting choice--preferring the name of an on-site village to the name of the imperial capital based here five centuries ago.
 Still, it's not a bad choice: Hampi is a corruption of Pampa, the original goddess of this place.
-Vijayanagar, or "City of Victory" smacks of a 14th century public-relations campaign.)
+Vijayanagar, or "City of Victory," sounds like a 14th century public-relations campaign.

-A relief model in the museum at Kamalapura shows the walled city in the distance and two major temple complexes between it and the braided Tungabhadra River.
+A relief model in the museum at Kamalapura shows the walled city in the distance and two major temple complexes between it and the Tungabhadra River.
 The temple on the right is the Pampapati ("Lord of Pampa") or Virupaksha Temple--Virupaksha being another name for Shiva.
 The Hampi bazaar stretches straight to the left and toward Matanga Hill.
 Just on the other side of that hill is Achutraya's or the Tiruvengalanatha Temple.
 Hugging the hill slope still farther to the left is the small Narasimha or Jain Temple, older than the others.
 Where Matanga Hill tumbles down toward the river's edge is the Chakratirtha, the holiest bathing place along the river.
 Facing it, the Rishyamukha Hill is a world-class jumble of granite boulders.
-(You have to wonder about the model builder.
-Toothpick palaces look simple in comparison.)

 We're just shifted position a bit.
 This time on the right is the end of the Hampi Bazaar, then Matanga Hill, Achutraya's Temple, the Narasimha or Jain Temple, and finally the major complex of the Vitthala Temple, again with the straight street of its now vanished bazaar.
 Near the left edge, the Talarighat Gate can be seen in the city wall.

 Why is it that maps like this intrigue people more than those printed on paper?
-Is it just that they are simpler to grasp?
+Is it because they are simpler to grasp?

-Even in the 1920s several pages were devoted to Hampi in the old Murray guides.
-During its heyday, too, between about 1350 and 1550, numerous foreign visitors came by, especially Portuguese.
+The old Murray guide to India devoted several pages to Hampi.
+During the city's heyday, too, between about 1350 and 1550, numerous foreign visitors came by, especially Portuguese.
 Then the curtain came down.
-The city had been sacked after its army had been routed at the Battle of Talikota, about 60 miles to the north, and when Cesare Frederici arrived in 1567, he found a ghost town, inhabited, he wrote, by tigers.
+The city was sacked after its army had been routed at the Battle of Talikota, about 60 miles to the north.
+When Cesare Frederici arrived in 1567, he found a ghost town, inhabited, he wrote, by tigers.
 It was still dead when Colin Mackenzie came by in 1799.
 The site was very quiet when Alexander Greenlaw, a British colonel stationed at Bellary, took a large set of photographs in 1856.
 He wasn't the only intrigued Britisher.
 Robert Sewell, stationed at Bellary 40 years later, translated and published in 1900 two Portuguese accounts from the 1530s, one by Domingo Paes and the other by Fernao Nuniz.
 In 1912, the government's Archaeological Department published a report on the place, and the first guidebook appeared in 1917 under the title Hampi Ruins Described and Illustrated.
 The author was A.H.
 Longhurst, superintendent of the Archaeological Survey Department, Southern Circle.
-You can mentally plot the visitation curve.

 Here is the map from Longhurst's guide.
 It is still the most legible tourist map, even if Longhurst was unaware of the now-famous Stepped Tank, unknown in his time.
 It's not that his is such a wonderful map, but current ones are almost unreadable.

 Hampi is popular with pilgrims as well as tourists.
 The pilgrims have no particular interest in the political history of this place, with its three dynasties--Sangama, Saluva, Tuluva--ruling from about 1350 to the collapse in 1565.
-They have no interest in the incessant warfare with the Muslim states to the north or in Viyanagar's imperial expansion over most of India to the south.
-Don't worry about the boulder.
-It's not going anywhere anytime soon.
+They have no interest in the incessant warfare with the Muslim states to the north or in Vijayanagar's imperial expansion over most of India to the south.

 Pilgrims are interested instead in the Virupaksha Temple, the only active temple on the site.
-Virupaksha, one of the names of Shiva, was the family deity of the Sangama dynasty, which ruled in his name and with his protection.
+Virupaksha was the family deity of the Sangama dynasty, which ruled in his name and with his protection.
 The two later dynasties were more ecumenical, adopting Vishnu as well.
 And Pampa, the goddess who was here first?
 She was "Sanskritized" by importing Shiva and making her his wife.
 The sheet metal up ahead covers a temple cart used in a February festival.

-The east gopuram or entrance tower to the Virupaksha or Pampapati Swami Temple was built in the 1400s but rebuilt about 1800, perhaps by the same British officers in Bellary who are known to have repaired another part of the complex, the northern tower.
-The gopuram form comes from farther south--a Tamil inscription on this gopuram reinforces that point--as does the construction method, with a granite base but a brick and plaster pyramid.
+The east gopura or entrance tower to the Virupaksha or Pampapati Swami Temple was built in the 1400s but rebuilt about 1800, perhaps by the same British officers in Bellary who are known to have repaired another part of the complex, the northern tower.
+The gopura form comes from farther south--a Tamil inscription on this gopura reinforces that point--as does the construction method, with a granite and but a brick and plaster pyramid.
 Another standard element of the form is the open window on each level.

 The right-hand side.
 The upper bays are empty.
 Were they originally so?
 Doubtful.

-The second gopuram, though much lower than the first, has sculptures in the bays of the upper tiers.
+The second gopura, though much lower than the first, has sculptures in the bays of the upper tiers.

 A second courtyard opens.
 The detached colonettes on each pillar are a standard feature at Vijayanagar.

-The colonette can take the form of a mythical animal, most often a yali, half-horse and have lion.
-Here the form is half lion, half elephant.
+The colonette can take the form of a mythical animal, most often a yali, half-horse and half-lion.
+Here the form is half-lion, half-elephant.

-The north gopuram, repaired by order of F.W.
-Robertson, Collector of the Bellary District in 1837, has miniaturized pilasters in each bay, instead of the usual sculpture.
+The north gopura, repaired by order of F.W.
+Robertson, Collector of the Bellary District in 1837, has miniaturized pilasters in each bay instead of the usual sculpture.
 What propelled Robertson to order the repairs?
 This was long before the creation of the Archaeological Survey of India.

 The close-quarters of the inner sanctum.
 It used to be lit by hundreds if not thousands of candles.